shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 ]], $context);
 ```

-In this case you'd write "foo bar" to the product with your desired ID.
+In this case, you'd write "foo bar" to the product with your desired ID.
 Note the keys `exampleExtension`, as defined in the product extension class `CustomExtension`, and the key `customString`, which is the property name that you defined in the `ExampleExtensionDefinition` class.

 ### Adding a field without database